 Pregnancy is an exiting, overwhelming, and downright emotional time!
 There are so many questions that most women have, and it really helps to do your research.
 Fortunately for the women of 2017, there are nearly infinite resources out there to teach us about what to expect when pregnant.
 In fact, there are so many resources that it can be hard to know where to start.
+There are a lot of great books for pregnancy out there.
 Let me make it a little easier on you with this list of 5 books that every pregnant woman needs to read.

 *Please note this post contains affiliate links.
 See sidebar for more information.